3C277.1 e-MERLIN workshop: Part 2 - Imaging

 gaintable='***') # enter the name of the MS and the gaintable

-With these corrections applied let's use tclean, as before, but you might be able to do more iterations as the noise should be lower.
+With these corrections applied, let's use tclean as before, but you may be able to perform more iterations since the noise should be lower.

 tclean(vis='1252+5634.ms',